powerhome/oss-guide/index.md

 Ben Langfeld: blangfeld@powerhrg.com

-This guide is built using GitHub Pages with Jekyll and the Just the Docs theme.
+This guide is built using GitHub Pages with Jekyll and the Just the Docs theme, and [hosted on Github](https://github.com/powerhome/oss-guide).

 ## License and Acknowledgements